MattCJones/optionset/examples/OpenFOAM_cavity/README.md

 ## Description

-The OpenFOAM cavity tutorial is an example of how dictionary files can be modified to build user-defined options and settings.
+This is an example of how [OpenFOAM](https://openfoam.org 'OpenFOAM') dictionary files can be modified to build user-defined options and settings for running Computational Fluid Dynamics (CFD) simulations.
 Use,

     $ optionset.py -h